dajocarter/cms-exercise/README.md

 # Eaze CMS Engineer Homework
 The purpose of this exercise is to help the Eaze Engineering team get a feel for your technical skill level.

 The end goal of the project is to build a system for writers to integrate GIFs into their articles.
 Writers should be able to search for GIFs directly in the WordPress editor.
 The articles are going to be rendered in a custom frontend (using React/Angular/Vue) that uses the WordPress API to fetch the content.

 This exercise is divided into two parts:
-Set up and customize WordPress
+- Set up and customize WordPress.
-Build a frontend for the data provided by the WordPress Rest API
+- Build a frontend for the data provided by the WordPress Rest API.

 ## WordPress Exercise
 1. You’ll need to get a WordPress development environment set up on your local machine.
-2. Use the provided template XML at `<root>/template.xml` to seed your database instance.
+2. Use the provided template XML at [`<root>/template.xml`](template.xml) to seed your database instance.
 3. Set up the editor so that writers will have the ability to select a GIF to include in an article.
   a.
 The writer should should be able to:
     - Search for a list of GIFs.